dixonscottr/ontherails/README.md

 * [Jason Perlman](https://github.com/jpperlm)

 ### Description
-*On the Rails* is a New York subway visualization app and provides users with real-time subway status information for the 1, 2, 3, 4, 5 and 6 lines. *On the Rails* uses the MTA's [real-time data feed API](http://datamine.mta.info/list-of-feeds) to provide specific train location and time information, as well as overall line service status, e.g. on time or delayed.
+*On the Rails* is a New York subway visualization app and provides users with real-time subway status information for the 1, 2, 3, 4, 5 and 6 lines. *On the Rails* uses the MTA's [real-time data feed API](http://datamine.mta.info/list-of-feeds) of those lines to provide specific train location and time information, as well as service status, e.g. on time or delayed.

 *On the Rails* is mobile-friendly and fully functional for riders on the go.